grifferz/pah-irc/README.md

     This command can be simply abbreviated as a single digit, as it will be obvious from the context what is meant.

+*   `plays`

+    Repeat the list of plays for the completed hand, if for some reason you missed it.

 ### Private commands

 These commands can be given in private message to the bot.
 Again there are some